6 Common Causes of Air Conditioner Failure

 - Unclean Condenser Coils

 Condenser coils in your unit’s outdoor unit exhaust the heat that has been taken from the air outside the structure.
 The condenser coil won’t function properly when coated in dirt and dust.
 When heat transfer is inhibited, your unit must work harder to do its task, which increases wear and may result in system failure.
-Contact our Air Conditioning Service Pasadena CA for an inspection and thorough cleaning of your system.
+Contact our AC service in Whittier, CA for an inspection and thorough cleaning of your system.